nsrr/mnc-documentation/pages/README.md

 ## Polysomnography data

-The NSRR team harmonized the [publicly available EDF and staging data](https://stanfordmedicine.app.box.com/s/r9e92ygq0erf7hn5re6j51aaggf50jly) using the [Luna software package](http://zzz.bwh.harvard.edu/luna/) to make future analyses simpler.
+The NSRR team [harmonized the publicly available EDF and staging data](:pages_path:/edf-harmonization-process.md) using the [Luna software package](http://zzz.bwh.harvard.edu/luna/) to make future analyses simpler.
 The [montage and sampling rate information page](:pages_path:/montage-and-sampling-rate-information.md) details the harmonized EDF channel labels.
 We converted manual sleep staging data into two different formats: .eannot and .xml.
 Some cohorts did not include manual sleep staging data.

-The .eannot staging files contain rows corresponding to 30-second epochs.
-Coding information is as follows:

-- CNC/SSC staging: 0 Wake; 1 N1; 2 N2; 3 N3; 4 N4; 5 REM; 7 Unknown
-- DHC staging: 1 Wake; 0 REM; -1 N1; -2 N2; -3 N3

-The .xml staging files adhere to [the NSRR XML annotation format](https://github.com/nsrr/edf-editor-translator/wiki/Physiomimi-Format) used across many datasets.

 To access the NSRR harmonized versions of the MNC data, [complete a new data request](https://staging.partners.org/sleepdata.org/data/requests/mnc/start).
 Once the NSRR team approves your access, [click here to browse and download files](:files_path:).